Kate Middleton Forbidding Prince William From Solo Travel? Not Quite [Debunked]

 — Only Everything (@Click_____Me) March 31, 2017

 The story has been stamped out and is a complete fabrication, as GC notes.
-The tabloid has been guilty as beginning a number of false stories about the royal couple, one of which indicated that Kate was struggling with an eating disorder and also claimed that Kate was in the process of searching for a surrogate for their next child.
+The tabloid has been found guilty of starting a number of false stories about the royal couple, one of which indicated that Kate was struggling with an eating disorder.
+The outlet also claimed that Kate was in the process of searching for a surrogate for their next child.

 Although the rumor about Kate forbidding her husband from traveling solo is completely false, it was reportedly fact that Middleton was not at all pleased with the prince’s behavior while vacationing with his friends recently.